wistia/wistia-typescript-sdk/README.md

 ## Server-side only

-**Important:** This library is designed for server-side use only, as exposing bearer tokens in client-side applications is inherently insecure.
+**Important:** Please do not use this library in a client context, as exposing bearer tokens in client-side applications is inherently insecure.

 ## Official docs